aldettinger/camel-quarkus-workshop/README.md

  + [Create a new extension](https://camel.apache.org/camel-quarkus/latest/contributor-guide/create-new-extension.html)
  + [Promote a JVM extension to native](https://camel.apache.org/camel-quarkus/latest/contributor-guide/promote-jvm-to-native.html)

-## Part 6 - Camel Quarkus Enterprise Integration Patterns
+## Part 4 - Enterprise Integration Patterns
 Estimate time : 30 minutes

 Being able to consume/produce messages from/to a lot of technologies is not always sufficient.